 If we look at the history of the TTP and its activities in the country, one would think that it should never be given amnesty.
 However, the fact that no country could fight an infinite war is also true.
 Even the United States, being the superpower of the world, had to end its war with the Afghan Taliban on the table.
 Thus, Pakistan could also keep its door open for negotiations with the TTP but within the limits of the constitution.

 A peaceful resolution with the Pakistani Taliban could damage the Indian proxy inside Pakistan.
 If the country fails to secure a peace deal with the TTP, the terrorist organization could use its sleeping cells inside the country to conduct violence.
 It can also use Afghan soil to conduct terrorist activities in Pakistan.
 A peace deal with the TTP would make Pakistan concentrate on other issues like public sector development.

 Indeed, the TTP is now back to life since the Afghan Taliban have established their regime in neighboring Afghanistan.
 The Pakistani Taliban are now in a much stronger position than ever.
-The Afghan Taliban may keep saying that they would not allow anyone to use the Afghan soil against its neighboring countries but the truth is that the TTP is their ideological brother and the latter has helped the former in its hard time.
+The Taliban Government in Afghanistan may keep saying that they would not allow anyone to use the Afghan soil against its neighboring countries but the truth is that the TTP is their ideological brother and the latter has helped the former in its hard time.